- Solution Overview

 - Integrating with Other Solutions

-The Axigen WebMail establishes connection with the mail server via Web browsers, sends and retrieves mail messages to and from the storage unit.
+The Axigen WebMail establishes connection with the mail server via Web browsers; it sends and retrieves mail messages to and from the storage unit.

-The Axigen WebMail works with all major web browsers (Google Chrome, Internet Explorer and FireFox).
-With this module the users can securely access their mailboxes from Internet browsers, while you are in complete control of the content, functionality and look of the web pages.
+The Axigen WebMail works with all major web browsers (Chrome, Firefox, Edge, and Safari).
+With this module, users can securely access their mailboxes from their internet browsers on any device with an internet connection, while in complete control of the content and functionality of the application.

 Listeners can be defined and managed to add extra flexibility and configurability to this service.
 For that, global access limitations, SSL Settings and access lists can be enforced on the address used by this service for binding.